Singapore: Languages

 Singapore has four official languages: English, Malay, Mandarin, and Tamil.

 English is the lingua franca and the main language used in business, government, law and education.
 The Constitution of Singapore and all government legislation is written in English, and interpreters are required if a language other than English is used in the Singaporean courts.
 Statutory corporations conduct their businesses in English, while any official documents written in a non-English official language such as Malay, Mandarin, or Tamil are typically translated into English to be accepted for use.

 Malay was designated as a national language by the Singaporean government after independence from Britain in the 1960s to avoid friction with Singapore's Malay-speaking neighbours of Malaysia and Indonesia.
 It has a symbolic, rather than functional purpose.
 It is used in the national anthem Majulah Singapura, in citations of Singaporean orders and decorations and in military commands.
 Singaporean Malay is officially written in the Latin-based Rumi script, though some Singaporean Malays also learn the Arabic-based Jawi script.
 Jawi is considered an ethnic script for use on Singaporean identity cards.

 Singaporeans are mostly bilingual, typically with English as their common language and their mother-tongue as a second language taught in schools, in order to preserve each individual's ethnic identity and values.
 According to the 2020 census, English was the language most spoken at home, used by 48.3% of the population; Mandarin was next, spoken at home by 29.9%.
 Nearly half a million speak other ancestral Southern varieties of Chinese, mainly Hokkien, Teochew, and Cantonese, as their home language, although the use of these is declining in favour of Mandarin or just English.
 Singapore Chinese characters are written using simplified Chinese characters.

 Singaporean English is largely based on British English, owing to the country's status as a former crown colony.
 However, forms of English spoken in Singapore range from Standard Singapore English to a colloquial form known as Singlish, which is discouraged by the government as it claims it to be a substandard English creole that handicaps Singaporeans, presenting an obstacle to learning standard English and rendering the speaker incomprehensible to everyone except to another Singlish speaker.
 Standard Singapore English is fully understandable to all Standard English speakers, while most English-speaking people do not understand Singlish.
-An interview with a Singlish speaker shown on English-language television therefore requires translated Standard English subtitles.
 Nevertheless, Singaporeans have a strong sense of identity and connection to Singlish, whereby the existence of Singlish is recognised as a distinctive cultural marker for many Singaporeans.
 As such, in recent times, the government has tolerated the diglossia of both Singlish and Standard English (only for those who are fluent in both), whilst continuously reinforcing the importance of Standard English amongst those who speak only Singlish (which is not mutually intelligible with the Standard English of other English-speaking countries).